[tta_listen_btn]

 Residency

-All M.Div. students are required to attend four intensive 2-week Residencies over the course of their studies: one at the start of each of the three academic years and a final Residency at the end of the last academic year.
+All MDiv students are required to attend seven weeks of intensive MDiv Residency over the course of their studies: two weeks at the start of each of the first three academic years, and a final week of Residency at the end of the last academic year.
 These take place in late August/early September, and are held at the Antiochian Village Conference & Retreat Center in western Pennsylvania.
+Residency costs are outlined here, and more Residency details are provided here.

 Master’s Thesis